By Corbitt Grow, Director, Business Development

 The MSP landscape has seen a shift in recent years, with private equity (PE) firms entering the market in force.
 This trend has created two distinct camps of MSPs with very different approaches to pricing and growth:

-1. PE-Backed MSPs Some of these providers are focused on rapid portfolio growth, which, on occaision, can come at the expense of margins.
+1. PE-Backed MSPs Some of these providers are focused on rapid portfolio growth, which, on occasion, can come at the expense of margins.
 Their goal?
 To increase the overall value of the business for a potential sale in the near future.
 According to Abraham Garver, managing director at Focus Investment Banking, there are more PE buyers than MSPs willing to sell—but as sale costs are rising, that could change before long.

 2. Founder-Owned MSPs In contrast, MSPs still run by their original founders tend to prioritize long-term client relationships and steady, sustainable growth.
 Their pricing strategies often reflect this, with a focus on fair rates that support quality service delivery over the long haul.